hasancatalgol/ds-particle-swarm-optimization/README.md

 - **Green arrow – Cognitive pull ($c_{1} r_{1} (p^{best} - x)$):**
   The pull toward the particle’s own best-known position.
   - Encourages **individual learning**.
-  - Each particle “remembers” where it personally found the best solution so far and is drawn back to it.
+  - Each particle “remembers” where it personally found the best solution so far.

 - **Orange arrow – Social pull ($c_{2} r_{2} (g^{best} - x)$):**
   The pull toward the best-known position in the entire swarm.